kristerkari/react-native-css-modules/docs/setup-stylename.md

 ## Setup CSS modules for React Native (with styleName syntax)

+The `styleName` attribute and syntax are based on [babel-plugin-react-css-modules](https://github.com/gajus/babel-plugin-react-css-modules#conventions).

 The following modules are used to implement CSS modules with `styleName` attribute support for React Native:

 * [react-native-css-transformer](https://github.com/kristerkari/react-native-css-transformer) - Transforms CSS to a React Native compatible style object and handles live reloading